-However, if your child was offered a place at school B, C or D, they will be added to the waiting list(s) of the schools above them in your list.
+However, if your child was offered a place at school B, C or D, they will be added to the waiting lists of the schools above them in your list.

 Having your child’s name on a waiting list will not affect your right to appeal for any of the schools to which you applied for and have been refused a place.

-From 1 September, oversubscribed foundation, voluntary aided (church) schools and Academies maintain their own waiting lists until a minimum of 31 December 2017.
+From 1 September, oversubscribed foundation, voluntary aided (church) schools and Academies maintain their own waiting lists until a minimum of 31 December 2019.

-- you have accepted an offer and wish to be removed from the waiting list(s) for school(s) higher in your preference list;
+- you wish to be removed from the waiting lists for schools higher in your preference list

-- you wish to have your child’s details added to the waiting list for a school that was not one of your original preferences.
+- you wish to have your child’s details added to the waiting list for a school that was not one of your original preferences

 Where you live is an important factor in the admissions policy for most schools.

-If your new address affects your child’s position(s) on any waiting list(s), then they will be changed accordingly.
+If your new address affects your child’s positions on any waiting lists, their waiting list position will change.